 Pradipta Ghosh, MD, Associate Professor of Medicine.
 The Ghosh lab investigates how rheostats serve as critical hubs within the pathologic signaling networks that drive most malignancies.
 Dr. Ghosh has helped identify nodes at which multiple signal pathways converge upon the multi-modular rheostat proteins which shape entire disease networks via modulation of trimeric G proteins.
 She has discovered novel interfaces assembled at the crossroads of G protein and growth factor signaling pathways, and assessed their significance as potential therapeutic targets.

-J. Silvio Gutkind, PhD, Professor, Department of Pharmacology, Associate Director for Basic Science.
+J. Silvio Gutkind, PhD, Professor of Pharmacology, Associate Director for Basic Science.
 The Gutkind lab focuses on the study of growth-promoting signal transduction pathways, the nature of the dysregulated signaling networks in cancer, and on the use of genomic, proteomic, and system biology approaches to study cancer initiation and progression.
 The lab is now investigating the effectiveness and mechanism of action of PI3K/mTOR inhibitors for oral cancer prevention and treatment, as single agents and as part of novel signal transduction-based co-targeting strategies.

-Stephen B. Howell, MD, Professor, Medicine.
+Stephen B. Howell, MD, Professor of Medicine.
 The overall goal of the Howell research program is to elucidate the mechanisms by which tumors become resistant to the platinum-containing drugs and to develop novel drug delivery systems that can overcome resistance by markedly and selectively increasing drug delivery to tumors.
 This includes molecular and genetic studies of resistance mechanisms and the development of novel nanoparticle Pt drug tumor targeting and delivery systems.

 Trey Ideker, PhD, Professor of Medicine.
 Dr. Ideker is Co-Director of the Cancer Genomics and Networks program at Moores Cancer Center, and also Director of the San Diego Center for Systems Biology, which has a major cancer research component.
 His is an expert in the analysis of Big Data and research in his laboratory focuses on mapping the molecular networks underlying cancer and using these networks to guide the development of novel therapies and diagnostics.